Home » Medical Imaging Programs

 Program Description

-The X-ray Technician with Medical Assistant Skills program aims to prepare competent imaging professionals.
-They are committed to professionalism, ethical behavior, technical knowledge, radiation protection, and patient care.
+The X-ray Technician with Medical Assistant Skills program prepares competent imaging professionals committed to professionalism, ethical behavior, technical knowledge, radiation protection, and patient care.

-Students who complete this program can pursue an entry-level position as an X-ray Technician in physicians’ offices, chiropractic clinics, imaging centers, industrial health, government agencies, and hospitals.
+Students who complete this program may pursue an entry-level position as an X-ray technician in physicians’ offices, chiropractic clinics, imaging centers, industrial health locations, government agencies, and hospitals.

 Locations